dojo/docs/developer/design/loader.rst

 whenever such dependencies are included, they will be resolved before the module value is created as given by the factory argument.
 Just like require, assuming the AMD API and no Dojo backcompat extensions, define is asynchronous and returns immediately.
-Lastly, if just factory is given and it is a function, then some special semantics are implied; I'll discuss this in xxx.
+Lastly, if just factory is given and it is a function, then some special semantics are implied; I'll discuss this in `CommonJS require, exports, and module`_.

 Note carefully: define does *not* directly create a module value.
-The purpose of define is to inform the loader how to create a module value and enter a (module identifier, module value) pair into the module namespare when the given module is demanded for the first time consequent to resolving the dependencies of a require or another define application.
+The purpose of define is to inform the loader how to create a module value and enter a (module identifier, module value) pair into the module namespace when the given module is demanded for the first time consequent to resolving the dependencies of a require or another define application.
 Consider the following code: